Table of Contents

 our original parsing function.
 By removing the boilerplate

-expressions, we've made the code easier to follow.
+case expressions, we've made the code easier to follow.

 While we warned against overuse of anonymous functions in the section called “Anonymous (lambda) functions”, we use several in our chain of functions here.
 Because these functions are so small, we wouldn't improve readability by giving them names.